Do you get excited every time you see one of those vibrant-green flutes emerge on your monstera, promising a new leaf is on the way?

 The spring growing season is the best time to fertilize monstera.
 Fresh from its long nap, your monstera is reawakening from dormancy and beginning to actively absorb nutrients again.
 Check the soil profile with a nutrient and pH test before applying fertilizer to be sure of how much the plant actually needs.
 Checking once in early spring and once in early summer to monitor the nutrient content will keep you on top of your monstera’s growth.
 With enough indirect light, your monstera will grow quickly and absorb nutrients more quickly than you might expect.

 summer / fall

 As a tropical plant, monstera plants are used to long daylight hours.
 During the bright, long days of summer, your monstera plant is actively growing.
 When that daily period of sunlight grows shorter, the monstera’s growth will reduce and it will start to conserve its energy and slow down nutrient absorption.
 For this reason, fertilizing in early or even midsummer will keep your monstera happy, but as fall approaches, you shouldn’t apply fertilizer, especially slow release formulas that will last through the plant’s dormancy.

 Sleepy time for your monstera!
 Even if you have a huge plant, it won’t be absorbing nutrients during the winter.
 It survives on stored nutrients and very slow absorption of water from the soil.
-You should avoid fertilizing in the winter not only because your plant won’t absorb the nutrients,, but also because excess fertilizer will damage your monstera’s roots.
-Except in the case of organic fertilizer like compost or worm castings, solid fertilizers are often made with nutrient-salts that can leech moisture from the roots, causing root burn if you go a bit overboard.
+You should avoid fertilizing in the winter not only because your plant won’t absorb the nutrients, but also because excess fertilizer will damage your monstera’s roots.
+Except in the case of organic fertilizers like compost or worm castings, solid fertilizers are often made with nutrient salts that can leech moisture from the roots, causing root burns if you go a bit overboard.
 Monstera roots can’t heal from the stress during dormancy, and you can easily damage them with the intent of doing good!